End-to-end encryption: Definitions

-In many messaging systems, including email and many chat networks, messages pass through intermediaries and are stored by a third party, from which they are retrieved by the recipient.
-Even if the messages are encrypted, they are only encrypted 'in transit', and are thus accessible by the service provider, regardless of whether server-side disk encryption is used.
-Server-side disk encryption simply prevents unauthorized users from viewing this information.
-It does not prevent the company itself from viewing the information, as they have the key and can simply decrypt this data.
+End-to-end encryption is a means of ensuring the security of communications in applications like secure messaging.
+Under E2EE, messages are encrypted on the sender's device such that they can be decoded only by the final recipient's device.
+In many non-E2EE messaging systems, including email and many chat platforms, messages pass through intermediaries and are stored by a third party service provider, from which they are retrieved by the recipient.
+Even if messages are encrypted, they are only encrypted 'in transit', and are thus accessible by the service provider.
+Server-side disk encryption is also distinct from E2EE because it does not prevent the service provider from viewing the information, as they have the encryption keys and can simply decrypt it.